pyericz/redux-lua/README.md

 ```

 ### Null vs. nil
-`nil` is not allowed to use as reducer result.
+`nil` is not allowed as reducer result.
 If you want any reducer to hold no value, you can return `Null` instead of `nil`.
 ```lua
 local Null = require 'lredux.null'
 ```